gusavila92/java-android-websocket-client/README.md

 A very lightweight WebSocket client library for Java/Android which aims to implement the WebSocket protocol as defined in RFC 6455.

 ## Download
-This library is published into JCenter and Maven Central.
+This library is published to Maven Central.
+Versions prior to 2.0.0 were also published to JCenter.

+## _dev.gustavoavila_ is now the official namespace
+Former versions were using the namespace _tech.gusavila92_ but now the official namespace starting from version 2.0.0 is _dev.gustavoavila_

 ### Gradle
 ```
-compile 'tech.gusavila92:java-android-websocket-client:1.2.2'
+compile 'dev.gustavoavila:java-android-websocket-client:2.0.0'
 ```
 ### Maven
 ```
 <dependency>
-  <groupId>tech.gusavila92</groupId>
+  <groupId>dev.gustavoavila</groupId>
   <artifactId>java-android-websocket-client</artifactId>
-  <version>1.2.2</version>
+  <version>2.0.0</version>
   <type>pom</type>
 </dependency>
 ```